Our procurement of goods and services aims to:

 - contract awards and contract documents

 Suppliers and those organisations looking to bid for contracts from The National Archives should be aware that, if they are awarded a new contract, the resulting contract will be published.
 In some circumstances, limited redactions will be made to some contracts before they are published in order to comply with existing law and for the protection of national security.
+Some of our contracts require suppliers to sign a non-disclosure agreement.

 Small and medium enterprises